University of Lucknow

-The University of Lucknow is the only state university of Uttar Pradesh to be awarded "Category-I" university status by the UGC for excellence in teaching and research.
-It is also the first public university in the State of Uttar Pradesh to be accredited with A++ status by the National Assessment and Accreditation Council.
+The University of Lucknow is the only state university in Uttar Pradesh to be granted Category-I autonomy by the University Grants Commission (UGC) for excellence in teaching and research.
+It is also the first public university in Uttar Pradesh to receive an A++ accreditation from the National Assessment and Accreditation Council (NAAC).

 History

 The British, during the colonial period, transformed the Indian educational system, transitioning Indian education from the traditional Gurukul system to schools, colleges, and universities.
 Educational institutions established during the colonial period are still operational today, and Lucknow University is one of them.

 In the summer of 1862, the first Viceroy of British India, Charles John Canning, died in London.
 For his loyalty during the Indian Rebellion of 1857, commonly referred to as the Mutiny, he was rewarded with a taluk (subdivision of a district).
-In his posthumous memory, a group of his loyal talukdars in Awadh decided to donate eight annas (half a rupee) from their annual income to start an educational institution.
-Just two years later, in 1864, Canning High School was established, starting with 200 students in two rooms of a mansion in the narrow lanes of Khayaliganj, Aminabad.
+In his posthumous memory, a group of his loyal talukdars in Awadh decided to donate eight annas (half a rupee) from their annual income to run the school, and the scheme also received government support.
+Just two years later, on 1 May 1864, Canning High School was established with 200 students.'
+It initially operated from two rooms of a mansion in Khayaliganj, Aminabad, before shifting to the Aminuddaulah Palace in Aminabad.
+The palace, which now houses the Central Hotel near Jagat Cinema and Amin-ud-daula Park, served as the school's premises, where it provided education up to the high school level.

-Canning College, founded in the late 19th century, played a crucial role in strengthening the relationship between the local aristocracy, known as talukdars, and the British administration in Oudh (now Uttar Pradesh).
-The idea for the college was first proposed by Maharaja Man Singh in 1882 as a tribute to the late Lord Canning, the former Viceroy of India.
-Conceived as a memorial, it was envisioned as the first institution of its kind in the region, with a mission to educate the youth, enhance the nation's resources, and combat ignorance through knowledge.
-The college was named after Lord Canning, who served as Governor-General from 1856 to 1862.

-Lucknow University traces its origins to Canning College, which was established in 1864 as a prominent educational institution in Lucknow.
-Initially supported by the talukdars (local landowners), the college emerged as a significant center of learning in India.
-The land for the college was part of the 700-hectare Awadh Estates granted to Raja Sir Randhir Singh of Kapurthala by the British after the 1857 rebellion.

-The Canning College stamp card highlights its role in Lucknow's educational heritage, established in 1864.

-In the early days, Canning College had no building of its own and led a peripatetic existence, with the scene of its activity periodically changing as one building or another proved unsuitable or insufficient.
-During the first twelve years, the College shifted from its original abode, the Aminuddaulah Palace, to several places, including the Lal Baradari.
-Eventually, it was housed in its own building at Kaisar Bagh, which is now known as the Rai Umanath Bali Auditorium and Bhatkhande Sanskriti Vishwavidyalaya (formerly the Bhatkhande Music Institute), is situated there.

-Bhatkhande Sanskriti Vishwavidyalaya, previously Bhatkhande Music Institute, is located in Kaisar Bagh.